braziljs/eloquente-javascript/02_program_structure.md

 `"Fizz"` instead of the number, and for numbers divisible by 5 (and not 3), print `"Buzz"` instead.

-When you have that working, modify your program to print `"FizzBuzz"`, for numbers that are divisible by both 3 and 5 (and still print `"Fizz"` or `"Buzz"` for numbers divisible by only one of those).
+When you have that working, modify your program to print `"FizzBuzz"` for numbers that are divisible by both 3 and 5 (and still print `"Fizz"` or `"Buzz"` for numbers divisible by only one of those).